linuxdeepin/deepin-manual/manual-assets/professional/deepin-app-store/en_US/index.md

          <tr>
             <td>3</td>
             <td>Main menu</td>
-            <td>You can clear cache, switch themes, view contents of Help and About, and exit App Store.</td>
+            <td>You can clear cache, view contents of Help and About, and exit App Store.</td>
         </tr>
         <tr>
             <td>4</td>